 There are two options here – Market and Limit.
-I have already explained about these earlier.
+I have already explained these earlier.
 If you want to buy the stock at market price select ‘Market’ option.
-If you want to buy the stock at a limit price, select ‘Limit’ option.
+If you want to buy the stock at a limit price, select the ‘Limit’ option.

-Say, a Tata motor stock currently has a market price of Rs 469.10 and you want to buy at that price, then you should select ‘Market’ option.
+Say, a Tata motor stock currently has a market price of Rs 469.10 and you want to buy at that price, then you should select the ‘Market’ option.
 If you want to buy a tata motors stock only when the price is Rs 465 or lower, select ‘limit’ option.

 - If you have selected ‘limit option’ in the Order Type, then you need to enter the ‘Limit Price’ in the next step.

-- The last option is stop loss trigger price.
+- The last option is the stop loss trigger price.
 You can leave this option blank and is not a must-fill option.

 An order placed with a broker to sell a security when it reaches a certain price.
 A stop-loss order is designed to limit an investor’s loss on a position in a security.
 You can study more about stop trigger price here.